 How does TWF make your lake/area/community a better place to live?
 I represent Pike and Center Lake residents and we have long known that we see the effects of what happens upstream in our waters right before they enter the biodiverse waters of the Tippecanoe River.
 A Watershed doesn’t have political boundaries.
 It’s exciting to work with everyone involved, no matter the zip code, tax base or other designation.
 It will take all of us to preserve our clean water.

-Career or former career/position: Retired former president of Ivy Tech Community College.
+Career: Retired former president of Ivy Tech Community College.

-Former Career: Retired Mechanical Design Engineer.
-Lived in the watershed for the past 19 years.
+I have lived in the watershed for the past 19 years.
 I am also on the Board of Directors of the Indiana Lakes Management Society.
 I was president of the Big Lake Association when we worked to get sewers on our lake.
 We have seen great success since the sewers have come online.

 What I value about TWF: Their teamwork and commitment to improving water quality in our watershed.